melevittfl/storagefancontrol/README.md

 chassis fans need to run faster, slower or if they should stay at the same speed.

 the PID controller makes sure that an optimal fan speed is found to keep the system at a maximum of - in my case - 40C.
+The target temp is configurable.

 The script logs internal variables to syslog by default.